gigalasr/vhdlmake/README.md

 vhdlmake info  <entity> - show info for <entity>
-vhdlmake graph          - get dependency graph as mermaid url vhdlmake graph*         - get partial dependency graph as mermaid url (only updated files and deps)
+vhdlmake graph          - get dependency graph as mermaid url vhdlmake graph*         - get partial dependency graph as mermaid url (only updated files and deps) vhdlmake subset         - get list of changed files and their dependencies
 ```

 ### Clone and Build